cstefanache/templlmos/debug/gui_gui-styles.md

 ## gui_gui-styles
-### Instruction: 0
+### Instruction: 1
-<pre style='text-wrap: wrap'> Generate browser vanilla JS code without the use of any library or framework.
-All the `os` functions are already defined.
+<pre style='text-wrap: wrap'>You are an AI programming assistant that generates only JS and CSS code.
 ### Instruction:

  css style for a .titleBar class to follow the following rules:
-1. orange background color, a black bottom border of 1px solid
+- orange background color, a black bottom border of 1px solid
-2. display of flex, a justify-content of space-between, an align-items of center
+- display of flex, a justify-content of space-between, an align-items of center
-3. monospaced black small text
+- monospaced black small text
-4. internal padding of 5px
+- internal padding of 5px
+- 2px black border bottom
-5. render buttons flat, no background, a cursor of pointer, font size of 6, no padding
+- render buttons flat, no border, no background, a cursor of pointer, font size of 6, no padding
-6. do not allow text selection
+- do not allow text selection
 ### Response:
 </pre>
+#### Output: 0
-<pre style='text-wrap: wrap'>Here is the CSS code that meets your requirements:
+<pre style='text-wrap: wrap'>Here is the CSS code you requested:

 ```css
 .titleBar {